salrashid123/go-tpm-wrapping/README.md

 * `Remote encryption`

-  This mode utilizes a TPM `Endorsement Public Key (EKPub)` to wrap the encryption key which can ONLY get decrypted by the TPM that owns the EKPub
+  This mode utilizes a TPM `Endorsement Public Key (EKPub)` to wrap the some data which can ONLY get decrypted by the TPM that owns the EKPub

   This mode requires local access to a real or simulated TPM to encrypt the data.

-For a detailed description on how these modes work, see the `Background` section at the end
+For a detailed description on how these modes work, see the [Background](#background) section at the end

-This library is a a variation of [https://github.com/hashicorp/go-kms-wrapping](https://github.com/hashicorp/go-kms-wrapping)
+This library builds off of Hashicorp Vault wrapping [https://github.com/hashicorp/go-kms-wrapping](https://github.com/hashicorp/go-kms-wrapping).

 You can use this as a library or CLI